 Finding Joy is an A-to-Z guide that critiques the literature and empowers the reader with:

-- Invaluable positive psychology techniques.
-These range from self-compassion, positive reappraisal, positive self-talk, and pacing to positive thoughts, emotions, and behaviors, such as optimism, humor, and volunteer work.
+- Positive psychology techniques.
+These range from self-compassion, positive reappraisal, positive self-talk, and pacing to positive thoughts, emotions, and behaviors such as optimism, humor, and volunteer work.

-- Relaxing stress-reduction methods.
+- Stress-reduction methods.
 These include tools such as mindfulness, breathing exercises, simplification, and (therapeutic) journaling.

-- Effective communication strategies and their impact on relationships with others and even the ability to access quality healthcare.
+- Effective communication strategies and their impact on relationships and even the ability to access quality healthcare.